 Oak Creek Health Department Recommendations

-Everyone should be aggressively social distancing.
-Social distancing may mean substantially altering what you do each day but it's critical to prevent the spread of coronavirus (COVID-19).
+Everyone should be aggressively physical distancing.
+Physical distancing may mean substantially altering what you do each day but it's critical to prevent the spread of coronavirus (COVID-19).
 What you do and don't do fundamentally impacts our community's health and well-being.

 People should be: